edunavata/FitnessTrack/README.md

 ## Author & Acknowledgements

-Developed by **FitnessTrack contributors**.
+Developed by **Eduardo González Fernández**.
 Special thanks to the mentors and colleagues at **EDP Renewables** for guidance throughout the internship.